There are several ways in which the Careers Service can help you if you are undecided about your future career.

 You could also come along to one of our regular quick query sessions where you can speak to a careers adviser for up to 15 minutes.
 These sessions are run on a first come, first served basis.

-Another option is to register to use Prospects Planner This will help you to quantify your skills, interests and so on.
+Another option is to register to use Prospects Planner.
+This will help you to quantify your skills, interests and so on.
 It's a great way to get ideas.
+Another useful site with practical exercises to help you assess yourself and make career decisions and plans is available at www.windmillsonline.co.uk/interactive.

 We run two workshops during the Autumn Term which might help you.
 'Getting Started' will help you to reflect upon your skills, values and interests and show you how to relate these to suitable careers.
 'Personality and Career Choice' involves taking a Myers Briggs Type Indicator test to help you to relate personal preference to possible career options.
 You can find details of when these workshops are running by going to the What's On page.
 You can also book an appointment to go through the activities from these workshops individually with an adviser.